cs3110/textbook/src/chapters/hop/fold.md

 # Fold

 The map function gives us a way to individually transform each element of a list.
-The filter functional gives us a way to individually decide whether to keep or throw away each element of a list.
+The filter function gives us a way to individually decide whether to keep or throw away each element of a list.
 But both of those are really just looking at a single element at a time.
 What if we wanted to somehow combine all the elements of a list?
-That's what the *fold* functional is for.
+That's what the *fold* function is for.
 It turns out that there are two versions of it, which we'll study in this section.
 But to start, let's look at a related function&mdash;not actually in the standard library&mdash;that we call *combine*.